-This publication presents illustrative interim financial statements for a fictitious listed company, VALUE ACCOUNTS Holdings Limited, for the six months to 30 June 2023.
+This publication presents illustrative condensed consolidated interim financial statements for a fictitious listed company, VALUE ACCOUNTS Holdings Limited, for the six months ended 30 June 2024.
 While we have attempted to create a realistic set of financial statements for the company (a corporate entity that manufactures goods, provides services and holds investment property), the underlying story only provides the framework for the disclosures.
 As this publication is primarily a reference tool, we have not applied materiality considerations.
 Instead, we have included illustrative disclosures for as many common scenarios as possible.

-The financial statements comply with Australian Accounting Standards as issued at 28 February 2023 and that apply to reporting periods commencing on or after 1 January 2023, including AASB 134 Interim Financial Reporting.
+The financial statements comply with Australian Accounting Standards as issued at 30 April 2024 and that apply to reporting periods commencing on or after 1 January 2024, including AASB 134 Interim Financial Reporting.
 Reporting requirements of the Corporations Act 2001 and the Listing Rules of the Australian Securities Exchange (ASX) are also covered, except for the additional reporting requirements set out in Appendix D to Listing Rule 4.2A.3.
 Please note that the amounts disclosed in this publication are purely for illustrative purposes and may not be consistent throughout the publication.